From Appalachian State University Policy Manual

 - Ensure the University remains in compliance with all of its post-issuance obligations and requirements.

 2.2 This Policy is intended solely for the University’s internal planning purposes.
-The Vice Chancellor for Business Affairs will review this Policy annually and, if necessary, recommend changes to ensure that it remains consistent with the University’s strategic objectives and the evolving demands and accepted practices of the public higher education marketplace.
+The Vice Chancellor of Finance and Operations will review this Policy annually and, if necessary, recommend changes to ensure that it remains consistent with the University’s strategic objectives and the evolving demands and accepted practices of the public higher education marketplace.

 3.1 “Board of Trustees” or “Board”